thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	04:50:29 PM 26 10 --> some error with following having username urvashirautela26
 -	04:49:01 PM 26 10 --> posted with username disha.patani.updates
 -	04:48:45 PM 26 10 --> some error with posting having username urvashirautela26
 -	04:48:07 PM 26 10 --> posted with username manushi.chillar.insta